ummjevel/Generative-AI-for-beginners-dotnet/03-CoreGenerativeAITechniques/01-lm-completions-functions.md

 ### Text completions

 Let's see how you would use text completions using the **Microsoft.Extensions.AI** library in .NET.

-[Here is a working example of this application](./src/BasicChat-01MEAI/) you can follow along with.
+> 🧑‍💻**Sample code**: [Here is a working example of this application](./src/BasicChat-01MEAI/) you can follow along with.

 ```csharp